CivicActions/guidebook/docs/000-contributing/git-workflow.md

 Each pull request must be reviewed by at least one other CivicActions employee before it can be merged.

-Any CivicActions employee with GitHub account, who has been added to the CivicActions Team ([instructions are here](../050-how-we-work/tools/github.md)), can review a pull request and decide whether they feel confident about merging it.
+Any Bloom Works employee with GitHub account, who has been added to the Bloom Team ([instructions are here](../050-how-we-work/tools/github.md)), can review a pull request and decide whether they feel confident about merging it.
 If it's not your area of expertise, ask somebody at CivicActions who has expertise in that area.

 For example: if something looks like it's related to how Marketing works, ask a Marketing person to review it; if it looks like it needs Project Management team review, ask a PM.

-If you're not sure if you should merge something, ask for a second opinion in [#docs](https://civicactions.slack.com/messages/docs/) first.
+If you're not sure if you should merge something, ask for a second opinion in [#docs](https://bloomworks.slack.com/messages/docs/) first.

 ### Step-by-step instructions for reviewing, approving, and merging PRs: